milgor931/cse15l-lab-reports/lab5.md

 **Only returns files that do not match the given string**

 ## ex.1 (1)
-This example shows how using the -not option can find all the files and directories that do NOT include the current string.
+This example shows how using the -not option can find all the files and directories that do NOT include the current string which in this case is "*.sample".
 This command can be useful in the case where you are only trying to see options that do not include the current string to potentially minimize results.
 ```
 #COMMAND
 $ find ./.git -not -name "*.sample"